nimib-land/nimconf24/nimibook.md

     - https://can-lehmann.github.io/owlkettle/README
     - why is it not used for nimib documentation? aha!
     - add your own
-- talking about nimibook using nimibook
+- talking about how to use nimibook using nimibook
+- how to contribute/invitation: start from code structure
+    - thanks contributors? or thank them all in a final slide for whole presentation?
+    - and thank also content creators (enu, moigagoo, owlkettle, ...)

 part 2
 - how to start (demo?)